 There is help for polycystic ovarian syndrome

 Polycystic ovarian syndrome (PCOS) is a reproductive disorder that affects about 5 to ten percent of women.
 Symptoms may be few or many.
 Because of the variable nature of PCOS, a diagnosis and treatment is often multifaceted.
-To address the complexity of PCOS, Gundersen Health System has created a program for women who have been diagnosed with, or whose symptoms suggest, PCOS.
+To address the complexity of PCOS, Gundersen Health System works with each woman individually to determine a treatment plan that is best for them.

 What is PCOS?